quicwg/base-drafts/draft-ietf-quic-recovery.md

 outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.

-The TLP and RTO timers are armed when there is no unacknowledged handshake data.
+The TLP and RTO timers are armed when there are no unacknowledged crypto packets.
 The TLP timer is set until the max number of TLP packets have been sent, and then the RTO timer is set.

 #### Early Retransmit Timer